 There are a number of problems with this approach as you might have already guessed.
 Number one is that improv knitting almost always results in a sweater that does not fit.
 Clementine is JUST NOW growing into the pink and yellow number I made for her three years ago.
 Though that was crochet, but the general approach was still the same.
 And Hugo, as you may be able to see in these photos, is already busting out of the tiny sweater I made for him last winter like a delicious little baby sausage.

 Mmmm.
 Baby sausage.

 The other problem is that I often start these projects mid-September with great zeal and motivation but then lose steam, forget how to knit, have to reteach myself how to knit, and then end up finishing them in late spring, or more often, the following year.
 Timing.
 If I lived in Iceland this wouldn’t be a problem.
 And actually this summer was so cold that he did end up wearing it a bit in July (JULY?!?!), so all was not lost.
 But soon this little sweater will be on its way to cousin Penelope.
 Lucky thing.

 I used Shepherd’s Wool yarn which is made here in Michigan (yay!).
 You can see the sweater I was inspired by here (I think mine turned out better ahem), and if you use Pinterest you can follow my Someday when I am a knitting superstar Pinterest board to see what other ambitious projects I intend to recreate.
-My “knitting” blog category contains my other mostly ill-fitting knitting projects.
+My “things-made-with-yarn” blog category contains my other mostly ill-fitting knitting projects.

 Please do not pin or repost pictures of Hugo.
 Thanks!!!